zeeshanmahar007/Covid-19-management-system-database-system/README.md

 ## Screenshots of project

-Here is some screenshot of the working project
+Here are some screenshots of the working project.

 ### Home Screen